Bilohiria

-Bilohiria (Білогір'я); formerly known as Liakhivtsi) is a Rural settlement in Shepetivka Raion, Khmelnytskyi Oblast, western Ukraine.
+Bilohiria (Білогір'я)) is a rural settlement in Shepetivka Raion, Khmelnytskyi Oblast, western Ukraine.
 It hosts the administration of Bilohiria settlement hromada, one of the hromadas of Ukraine.
 The settlement's population was 5,592 as of the 2001 Ukrainian Census and Nearby urban localities include Yampil (formerly Yampol or Iampol), Kremenets, and Kornytsya.

 The town is located on the banks of the Horyn River, a tributary of the Pripyat.
 The town of Bilohiria also administers the Bilohiria Settlement Council (Білогірська селищна рада), whose jurisdiction also covers the villages of Karasykha and Trostianka.

+Name

+The town was known by the name of Liakhivtsi (Lechowitz, Lyakhovtsy, Lechevitz, Lakhovce, Liakhovitz, etc.) until it was changed in 1949 when its status was upgraded to that of a rural settlement.
+The Yiddish version of the town name was לעחיוויץ.
+The Russian version of the modern name is Belogor'ye (Белогорье).

+There are other towns with phonetically similar names, including one called Lyakhavichy in Belarus, a town called Lachowice in Poland, and one called Lechotice in the Czech Republic.

 History

+Medieval and early modern period

 The region surrounding Liakhivtsi was known to be settled by at least the 12th century, when residents of the Kyiv area migrated west to Volhynia and beyond.
 The Mongol invasion of 1260 subjected the area to rule of the Mongol khan.
 Lithuanian control over the region took place in the 14th century.
 The settlement of Liakhivtsi (Ляхівці; Lachowce) was founded in 1441 on Bilohiria's modern-day territory.
 Jews were expelled from the region in 1495, but were allowed to return a few years later.
 The settlement received the Magdeburg rights in 1583.

+Between the 16th and 18th centuries the village was a centre of Socinianism.
+Remains of a castle fortification from that period have been preserved to this day.

 Polish influence increased over the 15th and 16th centuries, with Poland taking official control in 1569 with the Treaty of Lublin.
 Cultural life in Volhynia flourished under Polish rule, interrupted by the 1648 Chmielnicki Khmelnytsky Uprising massacres, which killed many Jewish residents.
 Additional settlements formed in the 1660s.

+19th century

-Volhynia was transferred to Polish control in 1793, where it remained until the interwar period.
+Volhynia was transferred to Russian control in 1793, where it remained until the interwar period.

 In 1885, Liakhivtsi was the administrative center of the Liakhivtsi volost of the Ostroh povit.
 During that time, the settlement's population consisted of 2,368.

 The Russian Empire Census of 1897 reported the town's population as 5,401.
 At that time, 3,890 of the inhabitants belonged to the Eastern Orthodox faith, while 1,384 were of the Jewish faith.